Climate stickers block Vienna's commuter traffic - man freaks out and becomes violent

 Escalation in rush-hour traffic: man towed activists yelling from Wiener Gurtel

-At the moment, the eyes of the inclined observer are probably resting on the North Rhine-Westphalian hamlet of Lützerath, where climate demonstrators are going on the barricades for a moratorium on clearance.
+At the moment, the eyes of the willing observer are probably resting on the North Rhine-Westphalian hamlet of Lützerath, where climate demonstrators are taking to the barricades for a moratorium on clearance.
 But the everyday struggle of the members of “Last Generation” continues.
 The Austrian fraction of the group now boasts of having “completely blocked” the Vienna belt.
 Although they were taken away the day before, “we’re back on the street today,” the group wrote on Twitter.
 The accompanying video proves that not everyone is enthusiastic about it.
 It shows a man pulling demonstrators off the street with loud clamor.

 #Climate #stickers #block #Viennas #commuter #traffic #man #freaks #violent